Research and reports

-This is variable and depends on experience, how well established you are and where you are in the country.
-What is true, though, is that you shouldn’t set too low of a price, even if initially your clients include just family and friends.
-Be aware of how much you're worth and take all of your experience into account.
+It’s variable and depends on experience, how well established you are, and where you are in the country.
+But you shouldn’t set too low a price, even if your clients initially include only family and friends.
+Know how much you're worth and take your experience into account.

-It’s best to do your research and find out what other self-employed hairdressers are charging in the area, whether you're opening a salon or becoming a mobile hairdresser.
-To win clients, you could charge the same or slightly less.
+As fees for haircuts vary, it’s best to do your research and find out what other self-employed hairdressers are charging in your area.
+To start winning clients, you could charge the same or slightly less.

-You may want to offer discounts if a client is using multiple services, such as a haircut and colour.
-Being clear on your prices is an absolute must, so include these on your website or promotional leaflets.
+You may want to offer discounts if a client is using multiple services, like a cut and colour.
+Being clear on your prices is an absolute must, so add these to your website or promotional leaflets.

-Not only will you be cutting hair, but you’ll also be dealing with extra administration.
-You’ll need to keep accurate records of your income and expenditure, and note down any mileage you do if you're mobile.
+Not only will you be cutting hair, you’ll also be dealing with admin.
+You’ll need to keep accurate records of your income and expenditure, and note down mileage if you're mobile.

-Keeping detailed records of your earnings and expenditure can also inform the sort of prices you should be charging.
+Keeping detailed records of your earnings and expenditure can inform the prices you should be charging.
 Knowing what your income needs to cover will help you set realistic rates that make you money.

-Winning and building a loyal client base is key to becoming a successful self-employed hairdresser or barber.
+Building a loyal client base is key to becoming a successful self-employed hairdresser or barber.
 You’ll need to be very good at communicating, networking, and building a personal brand.
-Have an answer to this question – why should people choose you over anyone else?

-The first place to look for clients is your family and friends.
-You can then ask them to give personal recommendations to their family and friends, too.
-But many will find that this isn’t enough to keep their business afloat, so what else can you do?
+The first place to look for clients is family and friends.
+You can then ask them to recommend your services.
+But how else can you market your business?